Datapb123/Hospitality/README.md

 # AtliQ Grands Business & Data Intelligence Dashboard

-Welcome to the AtliQ Grands Business & Data Intelligence Dashboard!
 This project aims to provide key performance insights and data-driven strategies to help AtliQ Grands regain its market share and increase revenue in the luxury and business hotel categories.
 With a data analytics approach, we plan to improve decision-making, optimize pricing strategies, and enhance customer satisfaction, ultimately making AtliQ Grands more competitive in the hospitality market.

 #Project Overview